Ten-of-diamonds decahedron: Related polyhedra

 Pairs of ten-of-diamonds can be attached as a nonconvex bow-tie space-filler, called a rhombic bowtie for its cross-sectional appearance.
 The two right-most symmetric projections below show the rhombi edge-on on the top, bottom and a middle neck where the two halves are connected.
-The 2D projections can look convex or concave.

 It has 12 vertices, 28 edges, and 18 faces (16 triangles and 2 rhombi) within D_{2h} symmetry.
 These paired-cells stack more easily as inter-locking elements.
 Long sequences of these can be stacked together in 3 axes to fill space.

-The 12 vertex coordinates in a 2-unit cube. (further augmentations on the rhombi can be done with 2 unit translation in z.)